BeaverLodge/angular-cordova-mobile-prefab/docs/development-environment.md

 $ bundle exec rake bootstrap
 ```

-## Running your site/app the browser
+## Running your site/app in the browser

 So for general development you kick up the middleman server and see the results of your work in the browser.